lorenzo-zappone/netflix_project/README.md

 # Running an Airbyte and DBT job with Airflow

-This pipeline demonstrates how to run an Airbyte job to sync data from a source, and then run a DBT job to transform and load the data into a destination.
+This pipeline demonstrates how to run an Airbyte job to sync data from a source (Google Sheets), and then run a DBT job to transform and load the data into a destination (PostgreSQL).

 The Airflow sensors ensure that the Airbyte job completes successfully before running the DBT job, and that the DBT job completes successfully before the pipeline finishes.

 ## Requirements

 To run this pipeline, you need:

-- An Airflow environment with the necessary Airflow providers installed (e.g. `pip install 'apache-airflow[amazon,azure,google,mysql,postgres,ssh,databricks,docker,kubernetes,celery,hashicorp,http,celery,redis,grpc,elasticsearch,spark,statsd,prometheus,kubernetes_executor,kubernetes_pod_operator,kubernetes_secret,postgres,ssh,ssh_hook,ssh_tunnel,http,minio]'`)
+- An Airflow environment with the necessary Airflow providers installed
 - An Airbyte account and an Airbyte source and destination configured
 - A DBT Cloud account and a DBT project with at least one model configured